rapidsai/ucxx/README.md

 ### C++

-Currently there is only one C++ benchmark with few options.
+Currently there is one C++ benchmark with comprehensive options.
 It can be found under `cpp/build/benchmarks/ucxx_perftest` and for a full list of options `--help` argument can be used.

 The benchmark is composed of two processes: a server and a client.
 The server must not specify an IP address or hostname and will bind to all available interfaces, whereas the client must specify the IP address or hostname where the server can be reached.

+#### Basic Usage

 Below is an example of running a server first, followed by the client connecting to the server on the `localhost` (`127.0.0.1`).
 Both processes specify a list of parameters, which are the message size in bytes (`-s 8388608`), that allocations should be reused (`-r`), the number of iterations to perform (`-n 10`) and the progress mode (`-m polling`).